- Fantastic Team

 Regular domestic cleaning by Fantastic Services

 Not everyone has the time to pay special attention to their washing machine with each house clean.
 For all of you busy bees out there, we have a regular domestic cleaning service.
 This is an hourly based service, with a frequency as per your choice and needs.
-You can have a professional cleaner every week to clean your property following your priorities.
-If the washing machine needs some extra care, the cleaner will ensure that both its interior and exterior parts are up to standard with each visit.
-You choose the day and time convenient, as well as the hours needed for the cleaning.
-So scratch off your washing machine from the “To-do” list and leave the hard job to us.
+If your washing machine needs some extra care, the cleaner will ensure that both its interior and exterior parts are always up to standard.
+So scratch off your washer from the “To-do” list and leave the hard job to us.

 Get a cleaner to clean your washing machine or your entire house.
 Click on the button to learn more about our regular cleaning options.Learn more